 The Council secures your personal information from unauthorised access, use or disclosure.
 The Council secures the personal data you provide on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.

 We may store your personal information using European Union based cloud providers, but only where a data processing agreement is in place that complies with obligations equivalent to those of the General Data Protection Regulation.

 National Fraud Initiative

-The Council is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds to prevent and detect fraud.
+The Council is required by law to protect the public funds it administers, to this end we may share your personal data with other bodies responsible for auditing or administering public funds to prevent and detect fraud.

-The Auditor General for Wales requires all local authorities under his powers in Part 3A of the Public Audit (Wales) Act 2004, to provide information it holds for this purpose.
-The information is shared with the Wales Audit Office/Audit Commission.
-As public bodies we are under a duty to protect the public funds that we administer and to this end may use the personal information you may have provided for the prevention and detection of fraud.
+The Auditor General for Wales requires all local authorities under his powers in Part 3A of the Public Audit (Wales) Act 2004, to provide data it holds for this purpose.
+The data is shared with the Wales Audit Office/Audit Commission.

 Flintshire County Council

 If you feel the Council has handled your data unfairly or unlawfully you can lodge a complaint with our Information Governance Team using the link below:-